status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 ## Key management

-Keys are stored in the `build/data/[testnet_name]/` folder, under `secrets` and `validators` - make sure you keep these folders backed up.
+Keys are stored in the `build/data/shared_medalla_0/` folder, under `secrets` and `validators` - make sure you keep these folders backed up.

 The `secrets` folder contains the common secret that gives you access to all your validator keys.

-The `validators` folder contains your keystores.
+The `validators` folder contains your keystores (encrypted keys).
 Keystores are used by validators as a method for exchanging keys.
+For more on keys and keystores, see [here](https://blog.ethereum.org/2020/05/21/keys/).

-For more on keys in eth2, see [here](https://blog.ethereum.org/2020/05/21/keys/).
+>**Note:** The Nimbus client will only ever import your signing key -- in any case, if you used the deposit launchpad, this is the only key you should have (you can generate the withdrawal key from your mnemonic when you wish to withdraw).